Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java OOPs Concepts in 120 minutes.md

 ```

 In this example, `Bird` can implement both `Flyable` and `Eatable` because they are interfaces.
 If they were abstract classes, `Bird` could only extend one of them.

+### *<u>The reason why a class can implement multiple interfaces is that, even if there are same methods in multiple interfaces that are implemented, it won't cause any conflict in the subclass because those methods are abstract methods. (on the other hand, extending multiple classes is the opposite: there, the methods may not be abstract, so if the classes contain same method with different implementations, subclass won't know which method to take!)</u>*

+### (There's a catch though!
+After Java 8, even interfaces can have default methods that may have method body.
+What now?)

 # Polymorphism